TechXplainator/stable-diffusion/02-prompt-formula-artistic-representation.md

 "Forms of artistic representation" refers to the different ways artists create and express their ideas.
 Ask yourself: do you want a photo, an oil painting, a graffiti, an illustration or a 3D rendering?

-Our [ini prompt formula](./01-prompt-formula-subject.md#prompt-formula-subject) can now be extended to:
+Our [initial prompt formula](./01-prompt-formula-subject.md#prompt-formula-subject) can now be extended to:

 ```markdown
 <form of artistic representation><Adjective> Subject <Action or Accessory> <Location>